IIIF/cookbook-recipes/recipe/matrix.md

     note: Please note there are other IIIF AV viewers that are not listed like the [Europeana Player](https://github.com/europeana/media-player).
 These are not included in the matrix due to a lack of public linkable instance rather than them not supporting some of the recipes.
   - annotation
   - key: geo-recipes
-    note: Please note there are many viewers built to view GeoJSON like [Leaflet](https://leafletjs.com/) and [geojson.io](https://geojson.io/).
-These viewers do not know to parse objects for a `navPlace` property or look into the `body` property of Annotations for GeoJSON.
+    note: Please note there are many viewers built to view GeoJSON like [Leaflet](https://leafletjs.com/) and [geojson.io](https://geojson.io/), but they are not able to parse objects for a `navPlace` property or look into the `body` property of Annotations for GeoJSON.
 However, they are easily customizable and can be made to find GeoJSON in these properties.
-The Navplace Viewer is an [Open Source customization](https://github.com/CenterForDigitalHumanities/navplace-viewer) which intelligently gathers and formats GeoJSON from provided IIIF resources and hands that GeoJSON to a Leaflet viewer for rendering.
+The Navplace Viewer is an [Open Source customization](https://github.com/CenterForDigitalHumanities/navplace-viewer) of Leaflet that intelligently gathers and formats GeoJSON from provided IIIF resources and hands that GeoJSON to a Leaflet viewer for rendering.
 ---

 <link rel='stylesheet' href="{{ site.cookbook_url | absolute_url }}/css/style.css"/>